The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Family Fun Freebies: No-Cost Kids Activities Around the Valley

 There’s no shortage of cultural and outdoor activities in the Valley of the Sun.
 Add in the extra cost of a partner, kids and the family pet (if Fido is even welcome!) and your cash flow can easily transform from a gushing river into a bone-dry creek bed.

-Play with Plants: Admission to Desert Botanical Garden is free the second Tuesday of every month from 8 a.m–8 p.m.
+Admission to the Desert Botanical Garden is free on the second Tuesday of every month from 8 a.m. – 8 p.m.
 Take the whole family and explore an authentic Apache kitchen and sleeping hut, pound mesquite beans into flour, learn how birds nest in a cactus and more!
-See www.dbg.org for info.
+Visit www.dbg.org for more info.

 3. Have a Willy Wonka Experience:

 There are no guides in top hats or strange little orange men working at Glendale’s Cerreta Candy Company, but it still feels like you’ve scored a golden ticket every time you step foot inside the family-owned factory.
 Bring some wet wipes, and a bib for tots, because it’s nearly impossible to resist free samples of melty chocolate.
 Score a complimentary 30-minute guided tour of Cerreta’s at 10 a.m. or 1 p.m. weekdays, and during special events.